SalishSeaCast/docs/work_env/python_notes.rst

 From late-2013 until early-2016 we used the `netCDF4-python`_ library to open locally stored files.
 The notebooks above describe that way of working.
-In early-2016 we set up and `ERDDAP server`_  to provide public access to our model results.
+In early-2016 we set up an `ERDDAP server`_  to provide public access to our model results.
 The `netCDF4-python`_ library can open datasets from ERDDAP URLs just as easily as it can open them from local files.
 So,
 here is a reworking of the `Exploring netCDF Files.ipynb`_ notebook using ERDDAP: